-3.6 Its Policy SS1 (the spatial strategy for the district) identifies Holt as one of four Principal

-Settlements with a Small Town Centre, as an employment area attracting people from the surrounding area to work in Holt (see Plan B).
-Its Policy SS3 planned for the delivery of 700 homes in the twenty-year period 2001 - 2021 and its Policy SS5 provided for 15 Ha of new employment land in the town and defined its primary shopping area and retail frontages.

-Its policy for the town - SS9 - also encouraged proposals to improve the pedestrian environment of the town centre and its car parking and identified the groundwater catchment area of the Norfolk Valley Fens SAC as requiring special attention in development proposals.

-3.7 The document also includes a wide range of development management policies, with its housing mix, Norfolk Coast AONB, landscape character, design, historic environment, biodiversity, retail development, tourism development and accommodation policies being of special interest and relevance to Holt.
+- 3.6 Policy SS1 (the spatial strategy for the district) identifies Holt as one of four Principal Settlements with a Small Town Centre, as an employment area attracting people from the surrounding area to work in Holt (see Plan B).
+Policy SS3 planned for the delivery of 700 homes in the twenty-year period 2001 2021 and Policy SS5 provided for 15 Ha of new employment land in the town and defined its primary shopping area and retail frontages. - 3.7 Its policy for the town SS9 also encourages proposals to improve the pedestrian environment of the town centre and its car parking and identified the groundwater catchment area of the Norfolk Valley Fens SAC as requiring special attention in development proposals. - 3.8 The document also includes a wide range of development management policies, with its housing mix, Norfolk Coast AONB, landscape character, design, historic environment, biodiversity, retail development, tourism development and accommodation policies being of special interest and relevance to Holt.